 Wellsite Permit to Work (WPTW) System

-The Wellsite Permit to Work (WPTW) System is an international leading practice, risk-based, work authorisation process that is used throughout the Australia Onshore Oil and Gas Industry.
+The Wellsite Permit to Work (WPTW) System is an international leading practice, risk-based, work authorisation process that is used throughout the Australian Onshore Oil and Gas Industry.

 It is intended to support management control of onshore drilling and associated wellsite services.
 Developed by the Wellsite Permit to Work Association (WPTWA), it is maintained to the highest industry standards on behalf of our Member companies.